catseye/The-Dossier/article/Vague Memories of MS-DOS Programming.md

 The best alternative to "real mode" is "protected mode", which gives you simply 32-bit addressing, at the price of having to start a DPMI (DOS Protected Mode Interface) driver first.
-DGJPP targets this mode and comes with a DPMI driver.
+DJGPP targets this mode and comes with a DPMI driver.

 But the best alternative isn't necessarily the most entertaining.
 There is also something called "unreal mode" that I've wanted